May 11, 2021 | By: Kevin Hemann |Landownership

-Now, when you purchase a property that is under an ag valuation, you’ll have to maintain that valuation.
-It doesn’t automatically transfer for you.
-You have to apply for that valuation with the tax appraisal district.
-If you fail to apply, and then let’s just say, the appraisal district a year or two down the road found out that you weren’t maintaining the agricultural use, they’re going to bill you for rollback on those property taxes.
+Apply for the valuation with your local tax appraisal district.
+If you fail to apply, then the district finds out in a year or two you didn’t maintain that agricultural use, they’re going to bill you for rollback on property taxes.

-You’ll probably also want to understand the difference between an ag valuation and wildlife valuation.
-You can get a wildlife valuation for anything from bird watching to a hunting ranch.
-It’s basically maintaining and improving the habitat for wildlife in some form or fashion.
-It requires a yearly wildlife plan that has to be approved by the appraisal district.
-It’s not hard, but it does take a little effort to apply.
+You’ll also want to understand the difference between an ag valuation and wildlife valuation.
+You can get a wildlife valuation for maintaining and improving the habitat for wildlife in some way: anything from bird watching to a hunting ranch could qualify.

 And, of course, we are always here to help you through your journey.
 We’re not just a lender – we’re a resource.
 So don’t hesitate to give us a call.